-A comparison between older persons and the rest of the working population confirms that older adults' economic participation rates are growing in Latin America and the Caribbean.
-This could be a result of the pension system reforms in the 1990s, which introduced tougher conditions of access to benefits.
-This means that people are not allowed access to benefits until a later age or with a low replacement rate, which encourages retirement and other pension recipients to remain in employment for as long as possible.
-As a result, older workers in countries with lower social security coverage have higher labour force participation rates (see figure III.9) whereas, in countries with greater coverage, the participation rates of the elderly fall, irrespective of whether the system is contributory or noncontributory.
-The exception is Brazil, where the labour force participation of older adults has different characteristics than the rest of the region.
+A comparison between older persons and the rest of the working population confirms that older persons' economic participation rates are growing in Latin America and the Caribbean.
+This could be a result of the pension system reforms in the 1990s, which introduced tougher conditions of access to benefits (see box III.2).
+This means that people are not allowed access to benefits until a later age or with a low replacement rate, which encourages retirees and other pension recipients to remain in employment for as long as possible (Bertranou,2006).
+As a result, older workers in countries with lower social security coverage have higher labour force participation rates (see figure III.10) whereas, in countries with greater coverage, the participation rates of older persons fall, irrespective of whether the system is contributory or non-contributory.
+The exception is Brazil, where the labour force participation of older persons has different characteristics than in the rest of the region.